 Recently both the kiwifruit industry and EastPack have experienced significant growth in volume.
-This growth is in part driven by the recovery of the industry from the effects of the Psa (Pseudomonas syringae pv.
-Actinidiae) outbreak and increasing orchard productivity.
+This growth is primarily from new plantings of Gold and Red kiwifruit, as Zespri have released additional licences to growers over the past five years.
+This follows the recovery of the industry from the effects of the Psa (Pseudomonas syringae pv.
+Actinidiae) outbreak and the industry has also seen increasing orchard productivity.
 As at the date of this PDS, the Company expects new plantings of kiwifruit in response to rising global demand, together with orchardists moving to higher yielding kiwifruit varieties, to further increase industry volumes over future years.